-Dr. Scott Stoll is a physiatrist, neuromuscular medicine specialist, and osteopathic manipulative medicine specialist in Fort Worth, TX.
-He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
-His training includes a residency program at the University of Kentucky Medical Center.
-Dr. Stoll's areas of clinical interest consist of nerve conduction studies (NCS) and electromyography (EMG).
-He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Dr. Scott Stoll is a physician who specializes in physiatry (physical medicine & rehabilitation), neuromuscular medicine, and osteopathic manipulative medicine.
+He attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school and subsequently trained at the University of Kentucky Medical Center for residency.
+In his practice, Dr. Stoll focuses on nerve conduction studies (NCS) and electromyography (EMG).
+Dr. Stoll is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
 Dr. Stoll is affiliated with Baylor Scott & White Health and Texas Health Harris Methodist Hospital Fort Worth.

 Clinical interests: Nerve Conduction Studies, Electromyography